**This page is under construction

-After a Site Development Plan has been signed and approved, a Pre-Building Permit Submittal meeting is required jointly by Wake County and the Town of Rolesville - contact Planning Staff at firstname.lastname@example.org to discuss arranging this meeting.
-After this meeting occurs, a building permit submittal may be made through the Wake County Permit Portal.
+After a Site Development Plan has been signed and approved by Wake County Storm Water/Environmental Services, the City of Raleigh and the Town of Rolesville, a Pre-Infrastructure meeting (sometimes a Pre-Vertical Building permit meeting may be held at the same time) is required jointly by Wake County and the Town of Rolesville.
+Please contact Planning Staff at firstname.lastname@example.org to discuss arranging this meeting.
+After this meeting occurs, a Building Permit application may be made through the Wake County Permit Portal.

 -* Note: If the property will be served by an on-site wastewater system (septic) and or a water well, separate permits will be required from Wake County Environmental Services; further information regarding requirements may be obtained via: